vinhyenvodoi98/Two-Factor-Authentication-Ethereum/README.md

 npm install

 # Start the truffle testrpc

 yarn truffle develop --network truffleTestnet

 # In a new terminal window, run the truffle tests

 truffle test

 ```

-#

-&copy; Copyright 2017 by Liam Gray — Released under the ISC licence.